Reviews You Can Rely On

 Durability

 There's nothing more nerve-wracking than putting an expensive device into a three-year-old's hands.
-Even the likelihood that an older child will drop their tablet is high, so having a sturdy case is key.
-One of the main characteristics that distinguish the models in this review from other non-kid tablets is the included case.
+Even in the case of an older child, the likelihood that they will drop their tablet is high, so having a sturdy case is key.
+One of the main characteristics that distinguish the kid-focused models in this review from other tablets is the included case.
 To calculate the durability of the tablets, we carefully measured the thickness and coverage of each case.
 We also judged each case by its material and used it to assess its protective qualities.

 The Amazon Fire Kids tablets received some of the highest scores for durability, with the Fire 10, 8, and 7 (but not the Pro) tied for top spots.
 The Anyway.Go followed shortly behind but lost points because the screen is more susceptible to front-facing falls.
 All four cases are made of foam and are nearly an inch to an inch and a half thick.